 (Medium)

-One of the biggest benefits of green building is lower operational costs.
+One of the biggest benefits of green buildings is lower operational costs.
 Sustainable structures feature up to 8% lower operational costs in the first year post-construction.
 The decrease in initial expenses to only 49% is also a motivating factor for people to go green.

 20. They decrease strain on local resources.